HomeLatest NewsStartupsHike exits WinZO with $12 million buyback deal

 Paavan Nanda, the Co-Founder of WinZO said, “That’s correct.
 Hike’s been given a complete exit from WinZO.
 As Founders, we are super chuffed and humbled to have a Board that is extremely bullish, and completely aligned with the audacious goals we have set for ourselves.
 They had immensely supported the Company through the process.”

-Singapore based global interactive entertainment investor Makers Fund, New York-based Courtside ventures and Stephan Pagliuca who is the co-chair of Bain Capital, co-owner of NBA team Boston Celtics and an early investor in gaming major, Epic Games made their first investment in last year through WinZO’s $18 million series B fundraise.
+Singapore based global interactive investor Makers Fund, New York-based Courtside ventures and Stephan Pagliuca is the co-chair of Bain Capital, co-owner of NBA team Boston Celtics and an early investor in gaming major, Epic Games made their first investment in India last year through WinZO’s $18 million series B fundraise.
 An additional infusion of $13 million within a short span of just six months from the Series B investors highlights their confidence and faith in the founders’ vision for the company and the strength of the business.

 WinZO is backed by Makers Fund, Kalaari Capital, Courtside Venture Partners, and a number of others.
 The Company has raised a total of $38 million so far.